 Location: United States

-All mediums and materials are eligible including video and performance for submission.
-Due to space limitations no large projections or media-based installations will be accepted.
+All mediums and materials are eligible for submission including video and performance.
+Due to space limitations, no large projections will be accepted.

 ARC Gallery and Educational Foundation hasn't uploaded any images yet.
 Please check back soon!